Abortion in Pennsylvania: Judicial history

 In 2024, the Pennsylvania Supreme Court ruled that the state's Medicaid program was required to pay for abortion services for participating residents.
 The ruling stated that "once the government chooses to provide medical care for the indigent, including necessary care attendant to pregnancy for those women exercising their right to reproductive autonomy who decide to carry a pregnancy to term, the government is obligated to maintain neutrality, so as not to intrude upon the constitutional right to full reproductive autonomy, which includes the right to terminate a pregnancy".

+In 2026, a Commonwealth Court ruled that there is "a fundamental right to reproductive autonomy" in the state constitution and that the state cannot ban public funding for abortion.

 Clinic history

 Madame Restell opened a business that performed abortions in the 1830s in New York City.
 Her business remained open for around 35 years and openly advertised its services, including in newspaper advertisements.
 She had branches in several other cities including Boston and Philadelphia, as well as having traveling agents working for the company who sold her "Female Monthly Pills".

 Between 1982 and 1992, the number of abortion clinics in the state decreased by 33, going from 114 in 1982 to 81 in 1992.
 In the period between 1992 and 1996, the state ranked fourth in the loss of number of abortion clinics, losing 20 to have a total of 61 in 1996.
 In 2014, there were twenty abortion clinics in the state.
 That year, 85% of the counties in the state did not have an abortion clinic.
 That year, 48% of women in the state aged 15–44 lived in a county without an abortion clinic.

 In March 2016, there were 35 Planned Parenthood clinics in the state.
 In 2017, there were 32 Planned Parenthood clinics, 11 of which offered abortion services, in a state with a population of 2,825,578 women aged 15–49.